sorribas/each-series/README.md

 # each-series

 Asynchronously iterate an array as a series.
-The same as [async.eachSeries](https://github.com/caolan/async#eachseriesarr-iterator-callback), but as a small module.
+Similar to  [async.eachSeries](https://github.com/caolan/async#eachseriesarr-iterator-callback), but as a small module.

 ## Installation